 The warm geniality of Dominican locals will make your stay enjoyable and socially satisfying.
 The local fruit and fish market or not to be missed and will constitute the icing on the cake of an amazing stopover.

-Patrick a Navily contributor who visited the place last week, gave a bright review
+Patrick a Navily contributor who visited the place and gave a bright review

 Thanks, Captain, for the tips!
 A pirate’s life for me!